Must-Read Books About Sustainability

-The Human Age: The World Shaped By Us by Diane Ackerman
+The Human Age: The World Shaped By Us

 ‘Our relationship with nature has changed… radically, irreversibly, but by no means all for the bad.
 Our new epoch is laced with invention.
 Our mistakes are legion, but our talent is immeasurable.’
 Diane Ackerman’s beautifully written book The Human Age explores the fact that the ‘natural’ and the ‘human’ now inescapably depend on one another, taking us on a tour through the ways in which humans are working with nature to try and save the planet.

-How to Avoid a Climate Disaster by Bill Gates
+How To Avoid A Climate Disaster

-While a lot of books about climate change offer a pretty gloomy view of the future, Bill Gates’ non-fiction focuses on practical solutions to reversing the major issues.
+While a lot of books about sustainability offer a pretty gloomy view of the future, Bill Gates’ non-fiction focuses on practical solutions to reversing the major issues.
 Following ten years of research, Gates proposes a plan for what we need to do over the next decade and beyond to eliminate greenhouse gases as individuals, businesses and governments.

 In Diet for a Hot Planet, Anne Lappé predicts that unless we radically change the way we eat, greenhouse gas emissions will continue to rise and rise.
 She looks at the global food system: how we farm, how we eat, and how we can shift current trends for a better future.

-This Changes Everything: Capitalism vs. The Climate by Naomi Klein
+This Changes Everything: Capitalism vs. The Climate

 In her provocative 2014 book, Canadian journalist and author Naomi Klein pins the blame for the climate crisis on capitalism.
 She dispels myths clouding the current debate, and exposes the people and corporations that profit from climate change.
 Yet despite all the disheartening stats Klein’s overall message is one of hope: that it is still possible to transform our economic system and build something better for the future.

-How To Break Up With Fast Fashion by Lauren Bravo
+How To Break Up With Fast Fashion

 It’s not news to anyone that fast fashion is bad for the planet.
 Global clothing production has roughly doubled in just 15 years, and every year 300,000 tonnes of clothing ends up in UK landfill.
 So – it’s time to change, and journalist Lauren Bravo is here to help.
 Her book How To Break Up With Fast Fashion offers realistic advice on repairing and recycling your wardrobe, encouraging readers to embrace more sustainable ways of shopping.

-Don’t Even Think About It: Why Our Brains Are Wired to Ignore Climate Change by George Marshall
+Don’t Even Think About It: Why Our Brains Are Wired to Ignore Climate Change

 Many of us recognise climate change is a deeply pressing issue, but do little about it.
 George Marshall explores the roots of this psychology, with help from the world’s leading climate scientists, liberal environmentalists, Nobel Prize-winning psychologists and activists.